zm-git-dev/philipempl.de/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Regensburg
+- name: Department of Information Systems
   url: https://www.uni-regensburg.de/wirtschaftswissenschaften/wi-pernul/startseite/index.html

 # Short bio (displayed in user profile at end of posts)